 Because college graduation is often seen as the first step into true adulthood, college graduation invitations are generally more formal than high school graduation invites.
 Use your college graduation party ideas as inspiration for your invite wording.
 Here are some college graduation invitation wording ideas and tips to help get you started.

-Be specific about accomplishments.
 College graduation is the culmination of a number of other accomplishments including extra-curriculars, athletics, academic achievements and other items that are worth noting.

 - Let recipients know what those accomplishments are, by briefly mentioning them in the invitation.

-Be ceremonial.
-College graduations are all about fanfare.
 Use formal college graduation invitation wording and proper etiquette in your graduation invitations.

 - Use formal titles, the graduate’s and hosts’ full names.